 Karnataka govt announces shutdown in nine coronavirus-affected

+Fresh date for the exam would be decided after March 31, when the situation improved.
+The decision to postpone the exam was taken in the interest of the students, as public transport will remain shut on Monday, he added.

-However, one paper of PUC (class 12) scheduled for Monday, will be held as per schedule, officials clarified.
-Appealing to people in cities not to travel to villages for next 15 days to control outbreak in rural areas, Yediyurappa has said a decision has also been taken to screen all domestic passengers here on at airports.
+Appealing to people in cities not to travel to villages for next 15 days to control outbreak in rural areas, Yediyurappa has said a decision has also been taken to screen all domestic passengers here on at airports..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)